darsh0820/1921119/Project File.md

 }

 ## Output of the program
-Enter The First Numder: 45.26
+Enter The First Number: 45.26
-Enter The Second Numder: 78.2648
+Enter The Second Number: 78.2648
 Answer is: = 123.525
 # 3. Program to print a Table